tueda/tueda.github.io/docs/cv.md

 ## Research interests

-My research concerns theoretical particle physics.
+My research area is theoretical particle physics.
 Especially, I am interested in higher-order radiative corrections in perturbative quantum field theories and their applications to phenomenology.